vicenteg/mapr-pcapstream/README.md

 ### Output

 Parquet files will appear under the output directory in a subdirectory called `flows`.
-Other data may appear in other subdirectories later as functionality gets added.
+Other data can appear in other subdirectories later as functionality gets added.
 The data in the `flows` directory will be partitioned by date as well.
 The date partitions are there to help with query in Drill.
 They also help us to locate the files associated with a particular timeframe.

 ## Start the monitor_and_move script